Updated on August 12, 2025

 Example: A U.S.-based software engineer born to Indian parents can apply for OCI to work in India without a visa.

-Who Can Apply Overseas Citizen of India?
+Who Can Apply Overseas Citizen of India (OCI Card)?

-Individuals eligible for OCI status include:
+Individuals eligible for OCI Card status include:

 - Former Indian citizens who have acquired foreign citizenship.